MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Create Azure service principals
 To provision and deploy resources targeting Azure inside CI/CD, you must create an Azure service principal for use.

-Briefly, the steps include:
+Follow the steps to create Azure service principals:
 1. Register an Azure AD application in single tenant, and it requires sufficient permissions in your Azure AD tenant.
 2. Assign a role to your Azure AD application to access your Azure subscription, and `Contributor` role is recommended.
 3. Create a new Azure AD application secret.
-4. Grab your tenant id, application id(AZURE_SERVICE_PRINCIPAL_NAME), and the secret(AZURE_SERVICE_PRINCIPAL_PASSWORD) for use.
+4. Save your tenant id, application id(AZURE_SERVICE_PRINCIPAL_NAME), and the secret(AZURE_SERVICE_PRINCIPAL_PASSWORD) for use.

-For detailed guidelines, refer to [the official document](/azure/active-directory/develop/howto-create-service-principal-portal).
-There're three ways to create service principal:
+For more information, see [Azure service principals guidelines](/azure/active-directory/develop/howto-create-service-principal-portal).
+The following are the three ways to create service principal:
 * [Azure portal](/azure/active-directory/develop/howto-create-service-principal-portal)
 * [PowerShell](/azure/active-directory/develop/howto-authenticate-service-principal-powershell)
 * [Azure CLI](/cli/azure/create-an-azure-service-principal-azure-cli)